IBM-Bluemix-Docs/mass-data-migration/index.md

 ## Onboarding of Data from your Data Center

 1. The device will arrive pre-configured for your data load.
-Basic powering/connectivity instruction will be included.
-As well as user login and storage pool password (in separate communications) will be provided.
+Basic [powering/connectivity instruction](beta-user-instructions.html) will be included.
+  **Note**: User name and storage pool password will be provided separately.
 2. Point browser to the static IP address you provided in the order form.
 3. Login, supply password to unlock the empty storage pool.
 4. Mount the NFS share on your server.